lucasm/findto/README.md

 Findto is a free and open source assistant for decentralized web search.

-Findto's mission is to make searches truly free and more productive, putting people in control of algorithms and AIs — not the other way around.
+The mission of Findto is to make searches truly free and more productive, putting people in control of algorithms and AIs — not the other way around.

 Findto proposes an enhanced web search experience: you control diverse sources, view the privacy score of them, discover trending contents, and choose better results.